RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 which in turn calls its parent class constructor (``LogicGate``).
 Note that the ``AndGate`` class does not provide any new data since it inherits two input lines, one output line, and a label.

+The only thing ``AndGate`` needs to add is the specific behavior that performs the Boolean operation that was described earlier.
+This is the place where we can provide the ``perform_gate_logic`` method.
+For an AND gate, this method first must get the two input values and then only return 1 if both input values are 1.
+The complete class is shown in :ref:`Listing 11 <lst_andgateclass>`.

 .. _lst_andgateclass: